antonsvaren/One-TrickGnomes/README.md

 # One-TrickGnomes
-Game Project for the course DAT510/TDA414
+Game Project for the course DAT510/TDA414 Hej!